 I HAD WANTED TO WRITE a lengthy preface to explain my position and show that this is no wild-eyed dream; that even if the specific action, symbolic as it is, may seem farfetched, the fact remains that we are inevitably heading for something of the sort.
 We need only glance at the awesome population figures predicted for the year 2000, i.e., twenty-eight years from now: seven billion people, only nine hundred million of whom will be white.

-We arrived at this world twenty years ago.
-We never arrived at all.
-Raspail’s vision of the future didn’t come to pass, because something happened that he didn’t expect: the Third World began rising out of poverty.
+This year arrived twenty years ago, but this world arrived not at all.
+Raspail’s vision of the future never came to pass, and something happened instead that he didn’t expect: the Third World began rising out of poverty.
 The choice between saving the poor and saving ourselves never occurred: we can do both.
 The game is survival is not always zero-sum.

 But I’m interested in the moral quandary Raspail poses.
 First, let’s grant his scenario.
 A million Indians are waiting to enter France.
 If they, they’ll destroy Western civilization (in the same sense that Spanish invasion of the new world “destroyed” the Meso-American civilizations).
 Don’t ask questions.
 This is the choice.
 What’s the correct thing to do?

 Comparisons between Third World immigrants and Spanish conquistadors can only take us so far.
 Spain didn’t wipe out the Meso-American empires by flooding them with sheer numbers of Spaniards.
-They wiped them out with a superior technology base (steel, firearms, horses), as well as germs that the natives had no resistance to.
+They wiped them out with a superior technology base (steel, firearms, horses), as well as novel diseases that the natives lacked immunity to.
 This isn’t the case with refugees.
 They’re limited in their ability to cause harm.
 This isn’t to say there aren’t issues associated with immigration, but it’s not the same set of issues raised by an invading army or a superplague.

 |↑1||(For the record, Malthus was an original and clever thinker, but he made mistakes.
 His argument was that human population must increase exponentially – two people, four people, eight people – while food supply can only increase linearly as land is cleared and developed – one farm, two farms, three farms – creating a “Malthusian trap” where the population is constantly bumping against the limit imposed by the land’s carrying capacity, causing strife as people fight for resources.
 But technology can increase the productivity of land: each hectare of land in Britain produces eight times as much wheat as it did in the Middle Ages.
 Malthus assumed “two people with plows, four people with plows, eight people with plows”.
 In reality it’s “two people with plows, four people with combine harvesters, eight people with GMO wheat.”
 Furthermore, population growth is affected by factors other than available food.
 Countries such as Canada and United States have plentiful food and space yet a sub-replacement fertility rate.
 Malthus was a “hypothesize a spherical cow…” economist: making accurate predictions for a world that isn’t ours.|